 An ultrasound is a safe and painless test that uses sound waves to make images that

 show the baby's shape and position in the uterus.
-Third-trimester ultrasounds can
+Most second-trimester ultrasounds,

-(BPP) to see whether the baby is getting enough oxygen.
+anatomy and confirm that the baby is developing normally.
 Women with high-risk pregnancies

-may have multiple ultrasounds in their third trimester.
+may have multiple ultrasounds in their second trimester.

 diabetes, a short-term form of diabetes that develops in some women during pregnancy